PelionIoT/pelion-ready-example/README.md

 #### Update the LWM2M objects.

-	See guide at []
+See guide at [TODO]

 ## Enabling firmware updates

 To enable firmware updates a compatible bootloader needs to be added in the `tools/` folder.
-This currently only works when building with Mbed CLI.
+The process to merge the application with the bootloader currently only works when building with Mbed CLI.
+In the future, this combine process will be done automatically by Mbed tools.

 1. Compile [mbed-bootloader](https://github.com/armmbed/mbed-bootloader) for the platform and storage configuration used in this application; and place the binary in the tools folder.
 1. Add a section to `mbed_app.json` under `target_overrides` with the bootloader configuration.
 An example is: